TrainWeb.org Facebook Page

 Map: Ba 42 K 2 Topographic Maps

 By 1927 some of the gas holder tanks were gone.
 The Bayard Street grade crossing is at lower left.
-Parallel B&O on its southeast side was elevated trackage of the WB&A.
+Parallel B&O on its southeast side was WB&A's elevated trackage.

 Where B&O turns to the east, shadows say Scott Street, the vertical line at center, had been dug under the B&O. A poor-quality aerial photo from 10 years later appears to show the Scott underpass filled back in, and one from 20 years later shows a new siding installed there along the south side of the main.
 Sidings came and went based on the service demand of trackside customers.